HAIR MINERAL ANALYSIS – An Introduction

 Doctors and nutritionists use the hair mineral test in one of six ways:

 1. Not at all.
 Most mainstream doctors and many nutritionists never use hair mineral testing.
 They have been influenced by several widely-publicized, but seriously flawed studies that were designed to discredit hair mineral testing.
-These are discussed below.
+These studies are discussed later in this article.

 4. TEI.
 A number of physicians follow the recommendations of TEI Laboratory.
-I do not recommend using this laboratory at this time, (2015) because the lab work is not as accurate and the interpretations are not good enough.
+I do not recommend using this laboratory at this time, (2015) because the lab work is not as accurate, the calibrated graph is not as good, and the interpretations are not good enough.

 5. ARL.
 A number of physicians and nutritionists follow the recommendations of Analytical Research Labs, which was founded by Dr. Eck.
 This is much better than the way others use hair analysis, but the computer at ARL is not fully updated.
 As a result, the dietary and supplement recommendations are not good enough, in my view.

 6. Nutritional balancing science.
-About 150 practitioners work closely with me, allowing me to set up their nutritional balancing programs.
-Research is ongoing, and these are the most updated programs.
-The only practitioners I can recommend for a nutritional balancing program are those listed on the Practitioner Referral Page of this website.
+About 150 practitioners work closely with me, allowing me to set up the nutritional balancing programs for their clients.
+These are the most up-to-date programs available.
+For this reason, the only practitioners I can recommend for a nutritional balancing program are those listed on the Practitioner Referral Page of this website.

 Analyzing hair tissue for chemical elements is quite different from testing blood, urine or feces, although all have great value in the right situation.
 Hair mineral analysis can reveal the following: